 In Vancouver itself, at UBC there’s the Beaty Biodiversity Museum and Museum of Anthropology, and at Queen Elizabeth Park there’s the Bloedel Conservatory.
 Vancouver also has excellent rec centres (like Hillcrest Centre) with swimming pools and ice rinks, and museums like the Vancouver Maritime Museum, Museum of Vancouver and H.R.
 MacMillan Space Centre.

 Indoor markets are wonderful places to get away from the rain, including at Granville Island where there are restaurants and theatres too.
-[Places featured in this section of the video include the Granville Island Public Market, Granville Island Stage Theatre and Keg Restaurant.]
+[Places featured in this section of the video include the Granville Island Public Market, the Arts Club‘s Granville Island Stage Theatre and Keg Restaurant.]

 Vancouver has great bars and restaurants everywhere including along False Creek’s shores.
 [Restaurants featured in the video in the False Creek area include Mahony & Sons at Stamps Landing and the Tap & Barrel at Olympic Village.]